The Institute of Electrical and Electronics Engineers, Inc.

 5.4.3 President.
 The President shall supervise the affairs of the Society and shall speak for the Society on all matters not specifically delegated to others.
 Strong initiative on his or her part is expected.
-As a member of the TAB, the President is to represent the interests of the Society professionally and effectively at this level.
+As a member of the TAB, the President should speak for the good of IEEE, as a part of the fiduciary responsibility.

 5.4.4 President-Elect.
 The President-Elect shall fulfill the duties of the President in his or her absence or incapacity.
 He or she shall work with the President to fulfill such other functions as the Society may require from time to time.

 5.4.5 Secretary-Treasurer.
 The Secretary-Treasurer has the dual function to oversee both the administrative records and the finances of the Society.

 184.108.40.206 The Secretary-Treasurer, in concert with the Director of Operations or Recording Secretary, shall be responsible for keeping the records of the AdCom.
 In concert with and with logistical support from the Director of Operations or Recording Secretary, he or she shall prepare and distribute meeting notices and minutes in sufficient detail that they constitute a satisfactory record of AdCom meetings and decisions.
 In concert with the Director of Operations or Recording Secretary, he or she shall maintain a suitable file of minutes, reports, and other primary correspondence for transmittal to his or her successor.
 This file is the permanent record of the business of the Society.